DOT 4 Brake Fluid

 DOT 4 brake fluid is a brake fluid that complies with the standards established by the Society of Automotive Engineers (SAE) and the U.S. Department of Transportation (DOT).
 To comply, the fluid must meet these criteria:

-• The fluid must have a stable viscosity and be free flowing at all operating temperatures.
+• The fluid must have a stable viscosity and be free-flowing at all operating temperatures.

-• DOT 4 brake fluid has DRY boiling point of 446°F and a wet boiling point of 311°F.
+• DOT 4 brake fluid has a DRY boiling point of 446°F and a wet boiling point of 311°F.

-• Must be non-corrosive to all the metal, rubber and composite materials used in the brake system.
+• Must be non-corrosive to all the metal, rubber, and composite materials used in the brake system.

 • The anti-corrosion additives must prevent corrosion or rust formation in the system.

 • The fluid must have lubricating properties to inhibit wear to seals and other moving parts.

 • The fluid must have very low compressibility.

 Glycol-based brake fluids are hygroscopic, meaning they have an affinity for water.
 Even though the brake system is thought to be a “closed” system, moisture can still get in.
 First, every time a shop or driver opens the master cylinder reservoir, the fluid is exposed to moisture in the air.
 However, even if you never open the master cylinder, moisture can still get in.
 As the caliper piston and wheel cylinder pucks move in and out of the bore, pores in the metal can carry moisture into the brake system.
 Moisture can also penetrate through flexible brake hoses and seals.